mlflow/mlflow/README.rst

 Community
 ---------
-To discuss MLflow or get help, please subscribe to our mailing list (mlflow-users@googlegroups.com) or join us on Slack at https://tinyurl.com/mlflow-slack.
+To discuss MLflow, please subscribe to our mailing list (mlflow-users@googlegroups.com) or join us on Slack at https://tinyurl.com/mlflow-slack.

+For help, please refer to `Stack Overflow <https://stackoverflow.com/questions/tagged/mlflow>`_.

 To report bugs, please use GitHub issues.